The Border Collie Labrador mix combines two popular breeds into one brilliant, friendly companion.

 Border Collie Lab Mix Temperament

-The good news is that Border Collies are generally extremely cooperative when rewarded with positive reinforcement techniques from a young age.
+The good news is that Border Collies are generally very cooperative when rewarded with positive reinforcement techniques from a young age.
 Much of this mix breed’s temperament will likely hinge on the owner’s dedication to their training.

 You’ll probably notice that a Border Collie Labrador mix naturally tries to herd any group due to the Border Collie’s uncanny instincts.
 They’ll probably also have a natural affinity for water as Labradors are some of the best swimming breeds.